 Given the nature of the industry in which we operate, our software applications are subject to obsolescence.
-As noted above, we continually develop and introduce updates to our existing software applications in order to keep pace with evolving industry technologies.
+We continually develop and introduce updates to our existing software applications in order to keep pace with evolving industry technologies.
 In addition, we must address evolving industry standards, changing customer requirements and competitive software applications that may render our existing software applications obsolete.
+In fiscal 2018 we also started selling a backup appliance which integrates our software with hardware.
+If our forecast exceeds our actual requirements, a supply chain partner may assess additional charges or we may incur costs related to excess inventory, each of which could negatively affect our gross margins.

 For each of our software applications, we provide full support for the current generally available release and one prior release.
 When we declare a product release obsolete, a customer notice is delivered twelve months prior to the effective date of obsolescence announcing continuation of full product support for the first six months.
 We provide an additional six months of extended assistance support in which we only provide existing workarounds or fixes that do not require additional development activity.
 We do not have existing plans to make any of our software products permanently obsolete.